A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models

 \subsection{Bias in quantile regression}

-In the empirical application, we have to estimate $\cquant, \tilde{f}(\cdot)$ and $\lrb$.
-Therefore, the estimated coefficients in the quantile regression are biased, due to measurement error in the covariate.
+In the empirical application, we have to estimate $\cquant, \tilde{f}(\cdot)$ and $\lrb$ from market data.
+Therefore, the estimated coefficients in the quantile regression are biased due to measurement error in the covariate.
 I present simulation evidence which shows that the bias is small in finite samples. \\

 The setup is as follows.
-We simulate returns according to model \eqref{eq:model_bs} and assume that options are priced according to the \citet{black1973pricing} formula at the start of period $t$.
-We want to calculate the risk-adjustment term for a maturity of 90 days.
+I simulate returns according to model \eqref{eq:model_bs} and assume that options are priced according to the \citet{black1973pricing} formula at the start of period $t$.
+We want to calculate the lower bound for a maturity of 90 days.
 As in the empirical application, I assume that options with an exact 90 day maturity are not available, but instead we observe options with maturity 85 and 97 days.
-I generate a total of 1,000 options every time period with maturities randomly sampled from 85 and 97 days.\footnote{So on average there will 500 options with maturity 85 days and 500 with maturity 97 days.} These numbers are roughly consistent with the latter part of our empirical sample.
+I generate a total of 1,000 options every time period with maturities randomly sampled from 85 and 97 days.\footnote{So on average there will 500 options with maturity 85 days and 500 with maturity 97 days.} These numbers are roughly consistent with the latter part of the empirical sample.
 The procedure is repeated for a total of 1,000 time periods.
-For the entire sample, I compare the estimated and analytical risk-adjustment term, which respectively are given by
+For the entire sample, I compare the estimated and analytical lower bound, which are given by respectively

-The hats in $\ra^{e}$ signify that the risk-neutral quantile, PDF and lower bound are estimated from the available options at time $t$, using the procedure in Appendix \ref{app:risk_neutral_quantile_function}.
-The terms in $\ra^a$ are obtained from the known analytical expression of the risk-neutral distribution (recall \eqref{eq:rn_return}).
+The hats signify that the risk-neutral quantile, PDF and CDF lower bound are estimated from the available options at time $t$, using the procedure in Appendix \ref{app:risk_neutral_quantile_function}.
+The terms in $\lrbdp^a$ are obtained from the known analytical expression of the risk-neutral distribution (recall \eqref{eq:rn_return}).
 I then use QR to estimate the models

 I use the ratio $\hat{\beta}_{1,e}/\hat{\beta}_{1,a}$ to measure the relative bias in the sample.
-This is repeated 500 times to get a distribution of the relative bias.
+This experiment is repeated 500 times to get a distribution of the relative bias.
 Figure \ref{fig:bias_box} shows boxplots of the bias for several quantiles.
 We see that the relative bias is very small and centered around 1.
-Hence, the error in measurement problem resulting from estimating the risk-adjustment term is limited.
+Hence, the error in measurement problem resulting from estimating the lower bound is limited in this case.